GanWenHaoIsaac/Fake-News-CM3070-Final-Project-Isaac/README.md

+# Ensure this system is ran in accordance with the Virtual Environments settings listed in the .env file and requirements.txt
+This code should be run on Python 3.10.13

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.